CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 9. The image containing the striatal segmentations is rotated 90 degrees in the direction opposite of that from step 2.
 The generated intermediate is: striatalCNN_unrotated_raw_StriatalCNNparcels.nii.
 10. a)The segmentations are resliced according to the resolution of the original T1 weighted MRI image input using 7th degree spline interpolation in SPM.
 The first final output, anatRes_templateSpace_striatalCNNparcels.nii, is generated.

+    b) Now the corrections in the anatRes_templateSpace_striatalCNNparcels.nii is made using the user inputted Caudate and Putamen masks.
+The correction is based on anatomical Boundaries and adjacency of voxels.
+This process involves:

+    1. **Loading the Initial CNN Output** : The initial segmentation results are loaded, identifying regions marked as caudate, putamen and Ventral Striatum.
+    2. **Applying the Masks** : The user-provided caudate and putamen masks are applied to ensure the segmentation adheres to the anatomical boundaries defined by these masks.
+    3. **Dilating and Adjusting Based on Adjacency and Bounds** : The toolkit performs a dilation operation within the confines of the provided masks, considering the adjacency of segmented regions.
+This step ensures that the segmentation expands to cover relevant areas while respecting anatomical constraints.
+    4. **Finalizing the Corrected Parcellation** : The corrected segmentation is saved, reflecting adjustments made using the caudate and putamen masks.

-    b) Through the subfunction getseparatedROIs, the 5 whole-brain ROIs segmented in the anatRes_templateSpace_striatalCNNparcels.nii are separated and split between the left and right hemispheres to produce 10 hemispheric-specific ROIs, which are saved as separate NIfTI images: anat_left_prePU.nii,anat_right_prePU.nii,anat_left_preCA.nii,anat_right_preCA.nii, anat_left_postCA.nii,anat_right_postCA.nii,anat_left_postPU.nii,anat_right_postPU.nii, anat_left_VST.nii,anat_right_VST.nii.
+    c) Through the subfunction getseparatedROIs, the 5 whole-brain ROIs segmented in the anatRes_templateSpace_striatalCNNparcels.nii are separated and split between the left and right hemispheres to produce 10 hemispheric-specific ROIs, which are saved as separate NIfTI images: anat_left_prePU.nii,anat_right_prePU.nii,anat_left_preCA.nii,anat_right_preCA.nii, anat_left_postCA.nii,anat_right_postCA.nii,anat_left_postPU.nii,anat_right_postPU.nii, anat_left_VST.nii,anat_right_VST.nii.

     This is achieved by having the product of step 10a set equal to zero for all values not equal to the integer representing the nth ROI in consideration.
 Since the product of 10a is an image where each voxel is either assigned to an integer representing each of the 5 ROIs (1-5) or not assigned to any ROI (0), each ROI can be separated as aforementioned.
-For each whole-brain ROI, the right and left hemispheric divisions of the ROI can be captured by setting the image to zero at indices that represent negative XYZ coordinates (as gathered by spm_read_vols) and positive XYZ coordinates, respectively.
+For each whole-brain ROI, the right and left hemispheric divisions of the ROI can be captured by setting the image to zero at indices that represent negative XYZ coordinates (as gathered by tippVol) and positive XYZ coordinates, respectively.
 11. (Optional)

-    a) If the user specifies a BOLD fMRI template image, then an additional output image is generated so that the segmentations following step 9 are resliced according to the resolution of the BOLD image, using 7th degree spline interpolation.
-This output is BOLDRes_templateSpace_striatalCNNparcels.nii.
+    a) If the user specifies a BOLD fMRI template image, Warp image and the Fnirt image then an additional output image is generated from anatRes_templateSpace_striatalCNNparcels.nii leveraging the wb_command's functionality to reslice to BOLD resolution and warp to MNI space.
+This output is BOLDRes_templateSpace_striatalCNNparcels_WARPED.nii.

-    b) Similar to step 10b, 10 ROIs are produced based on the segmentations in the BOLDRes_templateSpace_striatalCNNparcels.nii image.
+    b) Similar to step 10c, 10 ROIs are produced based on the segmentations in the BOLDRes_templateSpace_striatalCNNparcels_WARPED.nii image.
 These are: bold_left_prePU.nii,bold_right_prePU.nii,bold_left_preCA.nii,bold_right_preCA.nii, bold_left_postCA.nii,bold_right_postCA.nii,bold_left_postPU.nii,bold_right_postPU.nii, bold_left_VST.nii,bold_right_VST.nii

 INPUTS:

 1. `<T1 template filename>` (e.g., ...MNINonLinear/T1w_restore_brain.nii)
-3. `<brainmask template filename>` (e.g., ...MNINonLinear/brainmask_fs.nii)
+2. `<brainmask template filename>` (e.g., ...MNINonLinear/brainmask_fs.nii)
-4. `<BOLD template filename>` (e.g., ...MNINonLinear/Results/RSFC_fMRI_1/RSFC_fMRI_1.nii)
-5. `<Segmentation Output Directory>` (e.g., /mnt/drive/outputdir)
+3. `<Segmentation Output Directory>` (e.g., /mnt/drive/outputdir)
+4. `<BOLD template filename>` (image to reslice (resample) to, can be a BOLD image; e.g., ...MNINonLinear/Results/RSFC_fMRI_1/RSFC_fMRI_1.nii)
-6. `<Caudate Mask>` (e.g., ...caudateMask.nii)
+5. `<Caudate Mask>` (e.g., ...caudateMask.nii)
-7. `<Putamen Mask>` (e.g., ...putamenMask.nii)
+6. `<Putamen Mask>` (e.g., ...putamenMask.nii)
+7. `<warpPathFileName>` (the warp from acpc_dc space to MNI space; e.g., AC-PC aligned, distortion corrected, bias field corrected, native subject space to MNI space .../acpc_dc2standard.nii.gz)
+8. `<fnirtPathFileName>` (the template T1 image used by FNIRT during preprocessing to generate the warp; e.g., Here the acpc aligned, distortion corrected, bias field corrected T1w image .../T1w_acpc_dc_restore.nii.gz)

 OUTPUTS, INCLUDING INTERMEDIATES: